Fine Felt Wall Sculptures

 A part of the sales and lease proceeds of my art works will be donated to the Swiss charity association “Pure Felt – the ART of Empowerment”.

-Pure Felt is a nonprofit organisation that empowers, trains and employs unemployed youth and women in high-unemployment and low-privileged areas by co-creating extraordinary interior felt art installations commissioned to Pure Felt by organisations and multinationals from all over the world that support Pure Felt`s mission.
+Pure Felt is a nonprofit organisation that empowers, trains and employs unemployed youth and women in high-unemployment and low-privileged areas.
+The participants of the Pure Felt economic empowerment programmes in Jordan and Bolivia are making their livelihood by creating and selling hand-felted interior design products and by co-creating extraordinary interior felt art installations commissioned to Pure Felt by organisations and multinationals from all over the world that support Pure Felt`s mission.